KarateJB/eBooks/Nuget/01. Pack/README.md

 $ nuget spec
 ```

-This command will create a `<>.nuspec` file into the project.
+This command will create a `<project_name>.nuspec` file into the project.
 The file contains the following metadata:

 ```xml
 <?xml version="1.0"?>